Tauffer-Consulting/domino-docs/docs/pieces/create_pieces.md

 Optionally, you can also include in the metadata:

 - style configurations for the visual node representing `MyNewPiece` in the Domino GUI, such as label and icon.
 Currently the available icons are the free options from [Font Awesome v5](https://fontawesome.com/v5/search?m=free).
 - minimal and limit resources required to run the Piece, when running Domino in Kubernetes.
-The units are millicores (m) for CPU and milibyte (Mi) for memory.
+The units are millicores (m) for CPU and mebibyte (Mi) for memory.
 - a list of tags

 ```json title="Example of extended metadata.json"